Blaizzy/mlx-embeddings/docs/Brew-Livecheck.md

 ### `skip`

-Livecheck automatically skips some formulae/casks for a number of reasons (deprecated, disabled, discontinued, etc.).
+Livecheck automatically skips some formulae/casks for a number of reasons (deprecated, disabled, etc.).
 However, on rare occasions we need to use a `livecheck` block to do a manual skip.
 The `skip` method takes a string containing a very brief reason for skipping.

 ```ruby
 livecheck do